fhiso/legacy-format/data-model.md

 ### FORM   {#FORM}

-An assigned name given to a consistent format in which information can be conveyed.
+Format: an assigned name given to a consistent format in which information can be conveyed.

 Contexts